neo4j/graphql/packages/graphql/tests/tck/tck-test-files/schema-generation.md

   id_NOT_STARTS_WITH: ID
   id_ENDS_WITH: ID
   id_NOT_ENDS_WITH: ID
+  actorCount: Int
+  actorCount_IN: [Int]
+  actorCount_NOT: Int
+  averageRating: Float
+  averageRating_IN: [Float]
+  averageRating_NOT: Float
   OR: [MovieOR]
   AND: [MovieAND]
 }

 input MovieCreateInput {
   id: ID
+  actorCount: Int
+  averageRating: Float
 }

 input MovieOptions {